kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 As mentioned in the video at the start of this lesson, there are different styles that people take when listening.
 These include:

-- **People-oriented listeners** - Focused on offering support, and evaluating the state of the speaker.
+- **People-oriented** - Focused on offering support, and evaluating the state of the speaker.
-- **Action-oriented listeners** - Focused on the plan and what next steps will be needed based on what they are hearing.
+- **Action-oriented** - Focused on the plan and what next steps will be needed based on what they are hearing.
-- **Content-oriented listeners** - Focused on listening to complex information and processing it in all of it's nuance.
+- **Content-oriented** - Focused on listening to complex information and processing it in all of it's nuance.
-- **Time-oriented listeners** - Focused on how long an exchange is taking more than they are on any other element of the message.
+- **Time-oriented** - Focused on how long an exchange is taking more than they are on any other element of the message.

 <details>
   <summary> Open to learn more about the 4 listening styles </summary>